Ghostkeeper: Plot

 The next morning, Marty goes outside to the snowmobiles to activate them, with no success.
 Suspecting that they have been tampered with, he goes outside to an old shed for tools, while Jenny stays in the kitchen with the old woman.
 After accepting the tea from the offering woman, Jenny inquires about Chrissy's disappearance, but the old woman is evasive.
-Jenny returns to a lounge in the hotel where she realizes she's been drugged, and falls unconscious.
+Jenny returns to a lounge in the hotel where she realizes she has been drugged, and falls unconscious.
 She awakens in the basement, where she finds a book on First Nations folklore and reads that a Wendigo is often "kept" by an old woman who had the power passed on to her from another.
 She opens the freezer and discovers a human Windigo inside, being the old woman's second son.
 Danny then comes down to the basement with a chainsaw and chases Jenny throughout the hotel, up into the attic.
 Jenny exits through a window onto a small balcony; she manages to push him over, where he is impaled on an iron fence below.

 Jenny finds Marty outside, who appears to be possessed and rambling to himself while wandering into the woods.
 Meanwhile, the storekeeper arrives at the hotel, where he is stabbed by the old woman.
 Jenny re-enters the hotel, where she finds Danny's body has been dragged into the foyer.
 She locates a shotgun in a storage room, and is confronted by the old woman, who claims that she is Jenny's deceased mother.
 Jenny shoots and kills her.
-Strangely overtaken, she visits the Wendigo in the freezer where she says that she "will look after you now." and finds Marty's body outside with no reaction.
-In the end, Jenny sits in a lounge chair in front of a fireplace as the old woman's voice is heard.
+Strangely overtaken, Jenny visits the Wendigo in the freezer and says: "I will look after you now."
+Outside, Jenny observes Marty's frozen body with no reaction.
+Returning inside the hotel, Jenny sits in a lounge chair in front of the fireplace as the old woman's voice is heard.